Gaudiya-Koshan/indesign-balarama-unicode/README.md

 ## Video

-Here's a video for how to install and use the script here:
+Here's a video for how to install and use the script:

 https://youtu.be/wHjc6ZDtQLc